Director of Education

 About the Director of Education:

 Her passion is in helping children to become creative and critical thinkers who are self-confident and caring individuals.
-Sheryl has a Masters Degree in Education from University of Massachusetts Boston and a Bachelor in Education from Bridgewater State College.
-She is currently working on her dissertation in Hebrew education as a Doctoral candidate at Nova Southeastern University in Special Education with an integrated focus in Jewish studies.
-Sheryl is a member of the National Association of Temple Educators.
+She has a Masters in Education from University of Massachusetts Boston and a Bachelor in Education from Bridgewater State College.
+She is currently a Doctoral candidate at Nova Southeastern University in Special Education with an integrated focus in Jewish studies and is a member of the National Association of Temple Educators.
 Sheryl is married to Dr. Alex Sacharoff, a past President of CRJ, and they have two sons, Justin and Cory.